-The Pre-HSE class is available to offenders with an assessed TABE score of 8.0 – 10.5 on a D level test.
+The Pre-HSE class is available to people in prison with an assessed TABE score of 8.0 – 10.5 on a D level test.
 The curriculum is designed to ready the student for the HSE program over a three month period.
 When the target score is reached, students are advanced to HSE.

-The HSE class is available to offenders with an assessed TABE score level of 10.5 or above on a D-level TABE.
+The HSE class is available to people in prison with an assessed TABE score level of 10.5 or above on a D-level TABE.
 The curriculum is designed to prepare the student for the HSE exam in three months or less.
-Offenders who successfully complete the HSE program will receive a High School Equivalency Diploma.
+Students who successfully complete the HSE program will receive a High School Equivalency Diploma.

 Adult Basic Education

-The Adult Basic Education Program is available to offenders with a diploma whose TABE scores are too low to qualify for vocational training or college courses.
+The Adult Basic Education Program is available to people in prison with a diploma whose TABE scores are too low to qualify for vocational training or college courses.
 After remediation in areas of weakness, students retake the TABE test.
 When they reach the appropriate level for the course in which they desire to enroll, they have completed ABE.